Many businesses are abandoning paper-based record keeping methods in favor of the convenience and security provided by electronic document management.

 An electronic filing system (often abbreviated as EFS) is a method of organizing and managing digital documents in a structured manner for easy retrieval, access, editing, and management.

-The system often includes features for indexing, searching, and categorizing documents, which makes it easier to locate and retrieve the information you need.
+These systems typically include features for indexing, searching, and categorizing documents, which makes it easier to locate and retrieve the information you need.

 The benefits of an electronic filing system include:

-- Security: With proper encryption and access control, digital files are often more secure than paper files, which can be misplaced, stolen, or damaged very easily.
+- Security: With proper encryption and access control, digital files are more secure than paper files, which can be misplaced, stolen, or damaged very easily.

 - Sustainability: A paperless system is environmentally friendly, cutting down on paper waste and the energy costs associated with maintaining physical storage.